BMG Production Music

 BMG Production Music is an American production music company based in Santa Monica, California owned by BMG Rights Management, a subsidiary of German conglomerate Bertelsmann.
 Founded in 1993 as Immediate Music, it is best known for specializing in high-end trailer music for commercial motion pictures.
-The company's music has been featured in film trailers such as those for Avatar, Alien vs. Predator, Terminator Salvation, Pirates of the Caribbean: At World's End, The Ring, The Matrix franchise, The Lord of the Rings franchise and the Harry Potter films.
+The company's music has been featured in film trailers such as those for Avatar, Alien vs. Predator, Terminator Salvation, Pirates of the Caribbean: At World's End, The Ring, The Matrix franchise, Marvel Cinematic Universe, The Lord of the Rings, The Hobbit franchises and the Harry Potter films.

 In 2007, Immediate received an Emmy for "Outstanding Music Composition in a Sports Program" for their work on the 2006 Winter Olympics.
 Immediate Music has its own band, Globus, that fuses cinematic orchestral music with contemporary and world music rhythms.
 In September 2017, Bertelsmann acquired Immediate Music and subsequently adopted its current name.

 Organization

 Immediate Music was founded in 1993 by Jeffrey Fayman and Yoav Goren with their first trailer track for Carlito's Way.
 Originally starting out as making music for film trailers, in 2008 the company opened its libraries to the video game and advertising industries.

 The company is based in Santa Monica, California.
 In addition to Immediate Music, they also operate 1 Revolution Music, a company founded in 2010 that specializes television soundtracks and trailers.
 Its record label, Imperativa Records that releases albums in the Epic Music genre to the public since 2006.